AlexanderKhazatsky/DROID/docs/the-droid-dataset.md

 images[0].show()
 ```

-For more complex examples of loading the RLDS format of the DROID and for training policies please consult the [policy learning repository]().
+For more complex examples of loading the RLDS format of the DROID and for training policies please consult examples provided in [robomimic](https://github.com/ARISE-Initiative/robomimic).

 ### Accessing Raw Data